influxdata/docs-v2/content/v2.0/organizations/create-org.md

 ---
 title: Create an organization
 seotitle: Create an organization in InfluxDB
-description: Create an organization in InfluxDB.
+description: Create an organization in InfluxDB using the InfluxDB UI or the influx CLI.
 menu:
   v2_0:
     name: Create an organization